As an old cowboy once said, “You can’t ride two horses at the same time.”

 His biggest challenge?
 Helping the “old timers” loosen their grip on the hyper-control, highly-linear culture that had made them famous.
 These “old timers” loved the results of growth but were uncomfortable with the looser, more agile approach to partnering.
 Time and again, my mentor had to preach that you can’t have both and you have to choose—control or growth.

 Brafman and Beckstrom look at organizations as diverse as the Apache Nation and Craigslist to make their point that decentralized organizations have tremendous potential for growth.
 By depending on peer relationships to govern, these organizations dramatically increase the speed of new ideas and growth.
-Craigslist, for example, had just 40 employees (in comparison, Facebook had 6,500) but managed more than 50 billion posts per month.
+Craigslist, for example, only has around 50 employees (in comparison, Facebook has around 58,000) but manages more than 50 billion pageviews per month.

 - Know where to place your best bets.
 In other words, you need to know what you growth drivers are.
 Luck is not a growth driver.
 And you must fuel the growth drivers with adequate resources.
 No fire burns long without oxygen and some kind of fuel.